7 Common Mattress Myths Dispelled

 What is the Price of a Pocket Coil Mattress?

 When making a choice on which type of mattress to invest in, one of the main factors people will look into is the price.
 It is very difficult to provide a specific price point for a pocket coil mattress since they can vary so much.
 However, we assure you that you can find an extremely comfortable and durable pocket coil mattress for anywhere between $600-$800 in most mattress stores.
-Make sure to look out for any mattress sales to get the very best deals!
-Pocket coil mattresses are now also available to be shipped as a Bed in a Box mattress with Canada wide free shipping!
+Make sure to look out for any mattress sales in Toronto to get the very best deals!
+Pocket coil mattresses are now also available to be shipped as a Bed in a Box mattress.

 The price will be determined by the coil count, coil thickness and also the layers of foams used in the mattress.